Guidelines on Referral

 When a crisis occurs, not only the student but also the helper can feel panicked, and see referral to us as the only way forward.
 You may feel pressured by the student's distress, or feel upset by their plight.
 But referral may not always be necessary.
 Most students have sufficient personal resources to solve their problems, given time and an opportunity to talk things over with someone who is prepared to listen.
 If the person is asking you to come up with an instant solution try not to feel pressured into providing one.
 If you feel that the situation raises problematic issues, please discuss these with the student and decide together whether referral would be helpful.

 Occasionally a crisis is a more general welfare matter and not one where an individual is seeking help (e.g. the sudden death, a serious accident or a police matter).
-The appropriate course of action is to contact the Emergency Services (Main Campus, Westpark, Taypark Ext 4141, Ninewells Ext 2222, Kirkcaldy Ext 9999) and the Duty Janitor at the University Tower Reception Desk (38-8188), who will then contact one or more members of the Critical Incident Response Team.
+The appropriate course of action is to contact the Emergency Services (Main Campus, Westpark, Taypark Ext 4141, Ninewells Ext 2222, Kirkcaldy Ext 9999) or contact Campus Security who are available 24 hours a day on 01382 385850.

 How to refer